NewsInSA

 Court hears how key witness cooperated with evidence that undermined state's case

-The prosecution's claim that security officer Mabunda would be a 'hostile witness' has spectacularly backfired in Julius Malema's firearm trial.
-Court revelations show Mabunda voluntarily surrendered the disputed firearm and provided SAA flight tickets proving the weapon couldn't have been in East London.
+JOHANNESBURG - In a dramatic turn of events, the prosecution’s claim that security officer Mabunda would act as a “hostile witness” has spectacularly backfired in Julius Malema’s firearm trial.
+Court records now show that Mabunda voluntarily surrendered the disputed firearm and submitted SAA flight tickets proving the weapon could not have been in East London at the time of the alleged incident.

 Evidence Chain Broken

-'Here's my ticket - SAA doesn't allow rifles,' Mabunda reportedly told investigators, providing documentary evidence that the firearm remained in Johannesburg.
-Malema's legal team has framed this as proof of 'political persecution rather than legitimate prosecution.'
+This evidence clearly shows that the firearm remained in Johannesburg, contradicting the prosecution’s timeline.
+Malema’s legal team has framed this revelation as proof of “political persecution rather than legitimate prosecution.”

 Prosecutorial Overreach

-Legal analysts highlight the unusual situation where a witness the state labeled as potentially hostile actually provided evidence supporting the defense.
-'This demonstrates either prosecutorial incompetence or bad faith,' said constitutional law professor Thandeka Nkosi.
+Legal analysts are raising concerns over the unusual situation where a witness, initially labeled as hostile by the state, provided evidence supporting the defense.

 Related Articles